 Duke of Edinburgh

-These well-respected national Awards offer pupils a challenge in four areas: skill, physical recreation, service, and expedition.
-Pupils choose their own skill, physical activity and volunteering depending on their personal interests, in order to make the experience more relevant and valuable for themselves and their community.
+These Awards offer students a challenge in four areas: skill, physical recreation, service, and expedition.
+Students choose their own skill, physical activity and volunteering depending on their personal interests, in order to make it more exciting and interesting for themselves.